sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 **Today's Progress:** Continuing learning Python, and Flask.
 Watching the shorts material for Week 7.

-day 60
+### Day 60: October 22, 2018
+#### :mortar_board: Problem solving

-pset 6 similarities (inplementing the first few c psets in python this time
+**Today's Progress:** Started working on Pset 6 "sentimental" (implementing the first few Psets written in C in python this time.

+### Day 61: October 23, 2018
+#### :mortar_board: Problem solving

+**Today's Progress:** Done with the "sentimental part" now onto the new problem to be written in Python, "similarities" of Pset 6.
+A program that compares two files for similarities and highlights them.